mongodb/specifications/source/server-selection/server-selection-tests.rst

 8. Disable the failpoint.

-9. Start 10 concurrent threads / tasks that each run 100 `fundOne` operations
+9. Start 10 concurrent threads / tasks that each run 100 `findOne` operations
     with empty filters using that client.

 10. Using command monitoring events, assert that each mongos was selected